How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 Choosing a lock step 1: Identifying your door + lock

-OK OK, with the definitions out of the way, let’s get back to the question of how to choose a nice, new lock.
+Now that we’ve gone through the different lock types, it’s time to understand how you should be picking a digital lock for yourself, based on what you have on your door.
 First thing to note: locks and doors are not universally compatible!
 You can’t just choose a lock and expect it to work – you have to choose a lock that will work with your door!
 (Unless you’re getting a new lock + new door, in which case you’re pretty free to choose whatever you want).

 So, here are the common locks you’ll find in Singapore:

 A mortise lock is commonly found in Singapore – it’s a one-piece door lock that includes both the handle and the lock.
+If you look at the lock body, you’ll see that it includes the latch (operated by the handle) and the bolts (operated by keys or the knob).
 Most HDB BTOs uses these as default.
+For locks like this, you’ll want to use a mortise-type of digital lock.

 Deadbolt lock